Can you sign a quantum state?: Quantum Signcryption: Full Security

 \end{experiment}

 \begin{defn} A quantum signcryption scheme $\Pi$ is (many-time, two-user) \textbf{outsider secure} if for all QPT adversaries $\adver$,

 \end{defn}

-\subsubsection{Insider Security}
+\subsubsection{Insider security}

 As before, the remaining conditions to consider amount to allowing the adversary access to the private key of either $S$ or $R$ (but not both) which we can simply view as one of the two parties ($S$ or $R$) attacking the other.
 Also as before, the impossibility results for quantum signatures (\expref{Section}{sec:impossible}) imply that one cannot expect any security in the case where $R$ is the adversary.
 It remains to consider the case where $S$ is the adversary, and ask if the secrecy of $R$ can be preserved.
 Here we ask for the strongest notion of secrecy, which is \QINDCCAA.
-This notion was recently defined in \cite{AGM18} in the symmetric-key case; we show how to adapt it to the public-key case in \expref{Section}{sec:wCCA2} (where we also define the corresponding \cDNS-based ``weak" variant \QINDwCCAA).

 \begin{defn} A quantum signcryption scheme $\Pi$ is (many-time, two-user) \textbf{insider-secure} if the public-key quantum encryption scheme induced by making the sender key public (i.e., via \expref{Proposition}{prop:QSC-PKE}) satisfies \QINDCCAA. \end{defn}